Hey all! I’m back with more about preparing for a baby on a budget. Go read part one, if you missed it. I’ll wait for ya. 😉

 - Stoller.
 Now that the weather has warmed up, we use the stroller a lot.
 And by a lot, I mean every day, multiple times a day.
 (Why is the garden so far away from the house?
 Beats me.)

-One thing you do want to make sure of, if you buy car seat, strollers, high chairs, etc. used, is that the item has good structural integrity, and that it can be sanitized.
-I found a car seat that I was satisfied with at a second hand store a few weeks before Garrett was born.
-When I got it home, I stripped all the cloth off and threw it in the washing machine, and then cleaned the rest of it with bleach.
+One thing you do want to make sure of if you buy car seats, strollers, high chairs, etc. used, is that the item has good structural integrity and that it can be sanitized.
+I found a car seat that I was satisfied with at a second-hand store a few weeks before Garrett was born.
+When I got it home, I stripped all the cloth off and threw it in the washing machine, and then cleaned the rest of them with bleach.

 So what are your ideas for saving money on baby gear?
 I’d love to hear them!